 That all persons born in the United States and not subject to any foreign power, excluding Indians not taxed, are hereby declared to be citizens of the United States; and such citizens, of every race and color, and without regard to any previous condition of slavery or involuntary servitude, . . . shall have the same right in every state and territory in the United States, to make and enforce contracts, to sue, be parties, and give evidence, to inherit, purchase, lease, sell, hold, and convey real and personal property, and to full and equal benefit of all laws and proceedings for the security of person and property, as is enjoyed by white citizens.

 The act also established various methods of enforcement by executive and judicial officials.
-It also prescribed penalties and punishments on officials who did not enforce the law.
+It also prescribed penalties and punishments for officials who did not enforce the law.

 Because of concerns about constitutional challenges to the Civil Rights Act of 1866, Congress passed, and the states ratified the Fourteenth Amendment to the U.S. Constitution on July 9, 1868.
 When Secretary of State William Seward verified the ratification results and the Fourteenth Amendment became law on July 28, 1868, it duplicated much of the intent of the Civil Rights Act of 1866.

 The Civil Rights Act of 1866 and the Fourteenth Amendment were huge steps toward achieving racial equality in the United States.
 Nonetheless, their impact was limited by the specific nature of their language.
 The laws affirmed that former slaves possessed the same legal rights as whites, but they said nothing regarding their political rights to vote or hold office.
 The measures also ignored matters of social rights related to equal access to public accommodations.
 African Americans would experience another century of racial bigotry before additional federal legislation would legally rectify those shortcomings.